unitaryfund/unitary.fund/src/content/blog/2024_mitiq_workshop.md

 The Qnumerics Summer school lecturers include Stefan Krastanov (U. Mass.
 Amherst), Katharine Hyatt (AWS Quantum), Roger Luo (QuEra), Miles Stoudenmire (Flatiron Institute) and Unitary Fund's Nathan Shammah and Misty Wahl.
 Prof. Stefan Krastanov, one of the organizers commented:
 > At JuliaCon 2023 Katharine and I were discussing how much of the opensource tooling created in the field is still underutilized and thought why not do something about it.
 The NSF Center for Quantum Networks (and now also the Unitary Fund) seemed to have agreed with us and were eager to sponsor a hacker-oriented summer school rife with late-night hackathons.
 We are all particularly excited that what we teach the students will be a force multiplier for their domain-specific skills, leading to rapid research progress into the many low-hanging fruits still present in the field of quantum information science.
 We are hopeful that quite a few research papers will start at our hackathons.

+# A milestone for the Mitiq community
-To learn more about [Mitiq](https://unitary.fund/research/mitiq/), an open source quantum error mitigation compiler with over 100k downloads and developed by the Unitary Fund technical team with a community of over 70 contributors worldwide, see the [Mitiq documentation](https://mitiq.readthedocs.io/en/stable/).
+This workshop marks an important milestone for the growth of [Mitiq](https://unitary.fund/research/mitiq/), the open source quantum error mitigation compiler developed by the Unitary Fund technical team with a global community.
+To date, Mitiq has over 140k downloads on PyPI and over 70 contributors worldwide on Github.
+To learn more about error mitigation, you can read the [Mitiq documentation and tutorials](https://mitiq.readthedocs.io/en/stable/).
 Mitiq's open source ecosystem growth is accelerated by the National Science Foundation (NSF) POSE program (Phase II) [awarded](https://unitary.fund/posts/2023_mitiq_nsf_pose/) to Unitary Fund.